Raabi91/moonraker-telegram/docs/FAQ.md

 vertically=("0" "1" "0")
 ```

-the relations among each other are linear to each other.
+The relations among each other are linear to each other.

-that means related to the example the first value in rotate = 0 refers to the first webcam (http://127.0.0.1:8080/?action=snapshot).
+That means related to the example the first value in rotate = 0 refers to the first webcam (``http://127.0.0.1:8080/?action=snapshot``).
-the second value = 180 refers to the second webcam (http://127.0.0.1:8081/?action=snapshot).
+The second value = 180 refers to the second webcam (``http://127.0.0.1:8081/?action=snapshot``).

 ## Update_Manager shows invalid or false